 First Contentful Paint (FCP) What Ist It ?

 The browser renders the very first DOM component on the page as the First Contentful Paint on the webpage.
 It can be photos, non-white canvas objects, or text.
 In layman’s terms, FCP happens when a person can see a portion of your webpage change.
 This is frequently shown as a header bar and perhaps a background image.
 This element isn’t always the first to be loaded or rendered from the web server, but this is the first that now the user sees, making it critical to the user experience of your website.

 FCP does not account with anything that is contained inside an iframe on your site.
 Non-content painting, such as changing the backdrop color, is also not allowed.
 This is First Contentful Paint, not First Paint.

 The FCP metric is intriguing.
 It’s quantitatively measurable, but it’s also highly subjective.
 It’s crucial to have a speedy First Contentful Paint since it gives the impression that the website is running swiftly.
 Whether or not this is true.
 Although your website could have a substantially longer First Interaction Delay (the time during which a user interacts with the website) than rivals, users may perceive it to be quicker cos of the shorter FCP.

 FCP, on the other hand, isn’t about deceiving your users.
 A low FCP thing is a great predictor of overall page performance, and the measures you use to improve it can have an impact on certain page-speed indicators (likes Largest Contentful Paint).

 How to Calculate FCP

-Although if user experience is crucial, FCP is a quantifiable statistic which can be measured and graded.
+Although if user experience is crucial, FCP is a quantifiable statistic which can be measure and graded.
 Furthermore, you could use these data to enhance whether the FCP has a greater influence in the field (with actual users) than in the lab (test simulation page loads).